dwainscheeren/dwains-lovelace-dashboard/docs/information/update.md

 * Added fixed width and height for icons in homepage room and device cards.
 * Added fixed width and height for icons on the more page.
 * Added Dwains Tab Card, a new card for the tabs on the homepage, it will replace state switch card so that card can be removed.
+* Added HA (new) Media Control Card for media_players, so you now have a fancy card.
+* If room entity is just 1 item place the name of the entity in the card instead of the translation of the domain.
+So for example, instead of Media Player it now says the entity name.

 ## Update 1.3.1